ietf-llc/NomCom-Requirements/2024-2025-NomCom-Requirements.md

  **Additional Notes for the Current NomCom**

  * There is one Director slot open for the IETF NomCom, for a three year term.
- * This person will replace Maja Andjelcovic[https://datatracker.ietf.org/person/Maja%20Andjelkovic].
-Maja is term-limited, as she is at the end of her second consecutive term pursuant to RFC 8711 [https://datatracker.ietf.org/doc/html/rfc8711#section-6.5]
+ * This person will replace [Jason Livinggood](https://datatracker.ietf.org/person/Jason_Livingood@comcast.com).
+Jason is term-limited, as he is at the end of his second consecutive term pursuant to RFC 8711 [https://datatracker.ietf.org/doc/html/rfc8711#section-6.5].
+He has served as the LLC Board Chair since he was appointed to the LLC Board.
+Note that the LLC Board has a success plan in place to pick a future chair.
- * Maja was originally nominated as one of the Directors with experience outside of the IETF community and with expertise in the entrepreneurship ecosystem.
-As three of the five current Directors are long-time IETF contributors, the IETF LLC Board strongly suggests that the NomCom find another candidate that brings independent views and diverse experience from outside the IETF.
+ * Jasno was originally nominated as one of the Directors with experience inside of the IETF community and with strong executive experience.
+The IETF LLC Board strongly suggests that the NomCom find another candidate that brings experience from inside the IETF.